zipit145/pokedex-challenge/README.md

 - The user should be able to type in a search query in a search box and get fuzzy matches based on the pokemon name.
 For example, if a user types in "charzirard" into the search box, the search results should show Charizard, but also Charmander, Charmeleon, and perhaps even others based on fuzzy matching of the text.
 - Build out a search box that makes search queries to the API
-- Implement a fuzzy search resolver in the API
+- Implement a fuzzy search resolver in the API.
+(You can use a pre-made library to solve this, but please write out a comment in your code defending your decision of which library.)

 2. Implement filtering on the UI & API